Corner Country Explorer

 Koh Rong is the second largest island of Cambodia, having an area of approximately 78 square kilometres and is home to four village communities, sustained mostly by fishing and small scale crop cultivation.
 Over the next day and two nights you can lie back and unwind in style at our luxury resort, admire the magnificent views, swim in the warm refreshing ocean, explore the exotic wildlife, and learn more about the historic Khmer culture.

 Tonight we’ll enjoy dinner in the waterside restaurant of the hotel.
-If you’re lucky you might see the phosphorescent plankton that comes alive in the waves – a magical evening experience.
+If you’re lucky you might see the phosphorescent plankton that comes alive in the waves, a magical evening experience.

 Overnight: The Royal Sands Hotel and Resort, Ko Rong (B, L, D)

-Today is yours to spend however you want – the hotel’s facilities are at your disposal and the beach is nothing short of wonderful.
+Today is yours to spend however you want, the resort’s facilities are at your disposal and the beach is nothing short of wonderful.
 If you’re keen to get out and about your tour leaders will have something active happening, such as a half day island tour visiting the villages of Sok San and Daem Thkov for a first hand look at local Khmer life, a stop at Dog Island for a spot of snorkelling, an up-close look at a floating village and a picnic lunch at Lonely Beach.

 Dinner tonight is at leisure in the resort.